 Heading west along Khao Sok lake brings a heightened feeling of remoteness.
 The added time and expense necessary to get to this area means that is less popular with casual visitors.
 This means less Cheow Lan lake accommodation here and more peace and quiet.
 This is how the real Cheow Lan experience begins: fewer tourists, increased wildlife sightings, and a more authentic experience!
 The western section of Cheow Lan Lake contains three Klongs: Klong Yee, Klong Mon, and Klong Pey.
 Guests on a Khao Sok lake tour based in this part of the lake will enjoy a proximity to the following:

 - Klong Saeng Wildlife Sanctuary

 However, guests willing to spend a bit more time and money will find that Klong Saeng does not disappoint.
-Animals that can be seen in the wildlife sanctuary include: elephant, gibbons, Sambar deer, sun bear, gaur, pig-tailed macaque, langurs, and hornbills.
+Animals that can be seen in the wildlife sanctuary include: wild elephant, gibbons, Sambar deer, sun bear, gaur, pig-tailed macaque, langurs, and hornbills.

 Khao Sok Lake Tours